Automattic/newspack-content-converter/README.md

 # newspack-content-converter
-Plugin that enables automated conversion of pre-Gutenberg post content, to Gutenberg blocks content.
+Plugin which enables mass conversion of pre-Gutenberg post content to the Gutenberg Blocks content.